JimMcL/JUtils/README.md

 ### Fill missing values

-Use `JFill` to replace missing values in a vector with the last non-missing value.
+Use `JFill` to replace missing values in a vector with the most recent previous non-missing value.
 By default, `NA` values are interpreted as missing.

 ```R
 x <- c("", "Group 1", "", "", "", "Group 2", "", "")